On data-driven control: informativity of noisy input-output data with cross-covariance bounds: Abstract

 \section{Abstract}

 In this paper we develop new data informativity based controller synthesis methods that extend existing frameworks in two relevant directions: a more general noise characterization in terms of cross-covariance bounds and informativity conditions for control based on input-output data.
 Previous works have derived necessary and sufficient informativity conditions for noisy input-state data with quadratic noise bounds via an S-procedure.
-We develop sufficient conditions for informativity of input-output data for stability, $\mathcal{H}_\infty$ and $\mathcal{H}_2$ control, based on this S-procedure, which are also necessary for input-state data.
+Although these bounds do not capture cross-covariance bounds in general, we show that the S-procedure is still applicable for obtaining non-conservative conditions on the data.
+Informativity-conditions for stability, $\mathcal{H}_\infty$ and $\mathcal{H}_2$ control are developed, which are sufficient for input-output data and also necessary for input-state data.
 Simulation experiments illustrate that cross-covariance bounds can be less conservative for informativity, compared to norm bounds typically employed in the literature.